The Bankrate promise

-The cost of auto and home insurance depends on a number of factors considered by carriers when evaluating a prospective customer.
-In most states, age, location and past claims history are significant rating factors, but another factor that can play an important role in determining rates is your credit-based insurance score.
-Whether you are a new insurance shopper or only want to switch providers for a better deal, your credit-based insurance score can help determine the price you have to pay for your policy.
+Insurance companies use many different factors to determine your premium.
+These factors can vary depending on the state you live in, but in most areas, your carrier may use your age, gender and ZIP code to calculate your premium.
+Another important factor that can determine your rate is your insurance-based credit score.
+Whether you are a new insurance shopper or only want to switch providers for a better deal, your credit-based insurance score can impact the price you have to pay for your policy.
 Having a basic understanding of what goes into your insurance score and how it is utilized can help you save money on your auto and homeowners insurance by reducing your risk as a customer.

 What is an insurance score?

-However, not all states allow the use of credit as a factor for determining auto insurance rates.
-The states that prohibit credit from being used are California, Hawaii, Massachusetts and Michigan.
+However, not all states allow the use of insurance scores as a factor for determining auto insurance rates.
+The states that prohibit or restrict credit from being used as a car insurance rating factor are California, Hawaii, Massachusetts and Michigan.
 The states that prohibit credit from being used for homeowners insurance rates are California, Massachusetts and Maryland.

 Why is an insurance score important?